Stuycs-K/project03-final-10-rojas-cessan/DEVLOG.md

 # Dev Log:

 ## Nelli
+Notes:
-Note: The number of minutes in brackets refers to at-home work and doesn't include class time.
+- The number of minutes in brackets refers to at-home work and doesn't include class time.
+- When I sometimes refer to "multi," I mean it as in something related to using multiple sockets with select.

 ### 2024-01-03 - proposal
 I wrote the proposal.
 [30 mins]